Les Xipéhuz: A fertile literary landscape for fantastic tales

 The 1880s were a vibrant decade for fantastic literature in the Western world.
 Notable works included Edwin Abbott Abbott’s Flatland (1884), Henry Rider Haggard’s King Solomon's Mines (1885), Guy de Maupassant’s Le Horla (1886), Robert Louis Stevenson’s Strange Case of Dr Jekyll and Mr Hyde (1886), Auguste de Villiers de L'Isle-Adam’s Tomorrow's Eve (1886), and Mark Twain’s A Connecticut Yankee in King Arthur's Court (1889).
 Within this rich context, the Rosny brothers published Les Xipéhuz.

 Rosny aîné pioneered the prehistoric fiction genre, which he helped popularize.
 The novella marked his first conjectural exploration of species survival.
 Leveraging his scientific knowledge, he crafted an original narrative pitting a prehistoric human tribe against a novel lifeform.
 Unlike contemporaries like Jules Verne, who used fiction to teach science, Rosny aîné used science to create fiction, hypothesizing a living mineral and exploring its implications.
 This approach aligned with the scientific romance genre, as later defined by Maurice Renard in 1909, establishing Rosny aîné as a key figure in its emergence in France.

-It was a thousand years before the civilizing surge that later gave rise to Nineveh, Babylon, and Ecbatana.
-The Xipéhuz appear in the Neolithic Near East.